Chart Color Schemes

 Hamilton South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Area infrastructure performance is significantly influenced by changes to local projects and initiatives.
-AreaSearch has identified 10 such projects likely to impact the area.
-Key projects include Lingard Private Hospital Expansion, The Merewether Residences, Parkway Avenue Roundabout Safety Improvements, and Rail Bridge Row Affordable Housing Development.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely impacting the area.
+Notable projects include Lingard Private Hospital Expansion, The Merewether Residences, Parkway Avenue Roundabout Safety Improvements, and Rail Bridge Row Affordable Housing Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.